rowancallahan/rowancallahan.github.io/index.md

 ![profile](/assets/RowanCallahanHeadshot2.jpg){:class="img-responsive"}

 ### Hi!
-I am an undergraduate researcher in the [Brito lab](https://www.britolab.org/people) at Cornell University.
+I am a laboratory techncian in the [Brito lab](https://www.britolab.org/people) at Cornell University.

 I am interested in using and developing computational tools that provide positive benefit through scientific usefulness, privacy, and open source reusability.